 Is Cape Coral, Florida a good spring break destination?

 Cape Coral has the ingredients for a family-friendly spring break with fun activities for kids as beaches, a water park, skate park, and family fun park.
 Plus, it’s great Florida vacation spot to set up base and explore other areas of Southwest Florida and the Florida Everglades.
 During spring break, traffic is heavier and beach parking tends to fill up early in the day so plan accordingly.

 Safety is an important factor when choosing a vacation destination and we recommend checking crime levels for yourself.
 There are several online resources including the crime section of the Cape Coral Police Department and the website AreaVibes.com.

 When considering relocating and for homes to rent in Cape Coral, before deciding on a property, visit the rental home at different times of the day.
 Observe how the neighborhood functions.
 If you see neighbors socializing, people jogging, and families out and about, this indicates an active and most likely safe neighborhood.
 Take time to meet the residents and ask what it’s like living in the neighborhood.

-What are the best points of interest in Port Charlotte?
+What are the best points of interest in Cape Coral?

 According to the local Chamber of Commerce and tourism office, here are the best places to visit while you vacation in Cape Coral: